jonchang/jonchang/README.md

 ### Hi there 👋

 I'm Jonathan Chang, an evolutionary biologist, data scientist, and open source contributor.
-I serve on the [Homebrew Project Leadership Committee](https://brew.sh/) and maintain several [R](https://cran.r-project.org/package=fishtree) and [Python](https://pypi.org/project/tact/) packages, as well as [big data resources](https://fishtreeoflife.org) for biological research.
+I maintain several [R](https://cran.r-project.org/package=fishtree) and [Python](https://pypi.org/project/tact/) packages, as well as [big data resources](https://fishtreeoflife.org) for biological research.

 Feel free to reach out if you think there's a collaboration that we'd both be interested in.